HydroModPy/HydroModPy/docs/source/cli/process.rst

 Drive a capability as an external process.
-A capability is a function from a validated input document to a directory of sealed artefacts: it opens no workspace, no catalog and no database, it registers nothing in the user's state directory, and it reaches no network.
+A capability is a function from a validated input document to a directory of sealed artefacts: it opens no workspace, no catalog and no database, and it registers nothing in the user's state directory.

+Whether it reaches the network is declared, not assumed.
+Each description lists under ``hmp:invocation.network`` every host the capability contacts, and an empty list means it runs on a node with no route out at all -- which is what ``terrain-delineate`` declares.
+A gate records every name the process resolves and every address it connects to and refuses one the declaration does not carry, so the list is checked rather than promised.

 It is not, however, free of the filesystem outside the job.
 Each description lists under ``hmp:invocation.writes_outside_jobdir`` every location the